NIVEDAZLS/NIVEDAZLS/README.md

-# Hi, I'm Nivethitha 👋
+### Hi, I'm Nivethitha 👋

 AI/ML Engineer | Generative AI | LLM | RAG | AWS | GCP

----

-## 👩‍💻 About Me
+#### 👩‍💻 About Me

-I’m an AI/ML Engineer with a background in data analytics, currently focused on building Generative AI and Agentic AI solutions.
+I’m an AI/ML Engineer with a background in data analytics, currently focused on building ML,Generative AI and Agentic AI solutions.

 My work involves:
 - Designing and experimenting with LLM-powered applications